 Regroupement Québécois de la Danse #000943

-Certificate in Somatic Embodiment & Regulation Strategies (In Progress)
+Certificate in Somatic Embodiment & Regulation Strategies

 University of Guelph Intensive Sex Therapy Training Program